Is Processed Food Making Your Child A Picky Eater?

 • Should I just cut out all processed food at once?

-• How long does it take to reset a picky eater's palate?
+• How long does it take for taste preferences to change?

 Research on flavor learning suggests consistent exposure over 8–15 encounters is typically needed for children to begin accepting a new food.
 For children with highly conditioned palates from processed food exposure, the reset may take several months of consistent, low-pressure whole food exposure.
 Consistency — not speed — is the key variable.